Katz Global Research Practicum

 Bill McShane

-I am the Experience Based Learning Program Manager at the Katz Graduate School of Business.
+I am the Associate Director for Integrated Learning at the Katz Graduate School of Business.
 Part of my responsibilities includes expanding and enhancing global programing for graduate business students.
-Originally from South Central Pennsylvania, I studied abroad in Berlin, Germany during my undergrad in Philadelphia and taught English on a Fulbright grant to Hanover, Germany for a year following graduation.
+Originally from South Central Pennsylvania, I studied abroad in Berlin, Germany during my undergrad in Philadelphia and taught English on a Fulbright grant in Hanover, Germany for a year following graduation.
 During my time as a grad student at Pitt, I interned in Brussels, Belgium at the US Mission to NATO.
-After working for four years in international education in Washington, DC, I returned to Pittsburgh am thrilled to be back working on study abroad programming.
+After working for four years in international education in Washington, DC, I returned to Pittsburgh in 2016 and am thrilled to be back working on study abroad programming.
 Outside of the office, you can probably find me somewhere outdoors in the region running, biking, hiking or camping.

 Your In-Country Contacts: